hydra-synth/hydra-docs/guides/audio.md

 See how if you make a deep "O" sound into the mic, the rotation will be strong and the saturation won't be affected as much.
 Also try to make a high "S" sound, you'll see the exact opposite.

-Note how we use brackets to call an element in an array, and that we start counting from 0.
+Note how we use brackets to call an element in an Array, and that we start counting from 0.

 #### a.bins & a.prevBins